NotJustAnna/Lin/README.md

 - Labels on Loops
 - When
 - Lambdas
-- Modifiers are not validated
+- Modifiers don't get validated
 - The interpreter

 ## Stuff that is different